swamymushini/crytpo-transaction-tracker/README.md

 **Why:**
 - Etherscan has limitation: `page × offset ≤ 10,000`
-- Page-based pagination fails for addresses with >10k transactions
-- Block-range pagination is unlimited
+- Block-range pagination is unlimited and more reliable

 **Implementation:**
 ```java